Perron2027/Notes/week1/mon/git.md

 This will clone a repository.

+### Pulling A GitHub Repository

+Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.

 ### Pushing To GitHub Repository

 The git status command displays the state of the working directory and the staging area.
 It lets you see which changes